Disney, one of the great business casualties of the pandemic, signals its belief that bright days are imminent

 Chapek says a metric Disney uses to gauge future consumer interest known as “intent to visit” at Florida’s Walt Disney World is already consistent with fiscal 2019 levels, when the company’s theme-park division took in more than $26 billion.
 Last year it drummed up less than $16 billion.

 Chapek was speaking on a call to discuss the company’s second-quarter earnings.
-Those earnings were bleak: Disney’s theme-park revenue sunk 44 percent and overall revenues were down 13 percent.
-Its operating income was roughly flat, up just 2 percent to $2.47 billion, as the company’s theatrical revenues have also remained small.
+Those earnings were bleak: Disney’s theme-park revenue sank 44 percent and overall revenue was down 13 percent.
+Its operating income was roughly flat, up just 2 percent to $2.47 billion, as the company’s theatrical revenue has also remained small.

-But he was also optimistic about the near-future of that segment, saying Disney will begin putting movies back in theaters exclusively as early as August.
-That reverses a pandemic-era policy that had seen it initially release films partly or wholly on digital platforms, as theaters were closed and questions about consumer willingness to brave crowded spaces abided.
+But he was also optimistic about the near future of that segment, saying Disney will begin putting movies back in theaters exclusively as early as August.
+That reverses a pandemic-era policy under which it initially released films partly or wholly on digital platforms, as theaters were closed and questions about consumer willingness to brave crowded spaces persisted.

 Two new films — a Ryan Reynolds action comedy titled “Free Guy” and the Marvel film “Shang-Chi and the Legend of the Ten Rings” — will come to theaters in mid-August and early September, respectively, for an exclusive period of 45 days, Chapek said.

-There is a downside for Disney to Americans beginning to resume travel and public events, however: Disney Plus, which saw subscriptions soar during the pandemic, added only 8.7 million new customers in the first three months of the year.
+There is a downside for Disney to Americans beginning to resume travel and public events, however: Disney Plus, which said that subscriptions soared during the pandemic, added only 8.7 million new customers in the first three months of the year.
 Analysts had expected about 15 million.

-The service now has 103.6 million subscribers around the world, about half that of Netflix, which has seen its own 2021 slowdown as quarantine pressures have eased.
+The service now has 103.6 million subscribers around the world, about half that of Netflix, which has experienced its own 2021 slowdown as quarantine pressures have eased.

-Investors did not relish the Disney Plus news, sending the stock price down 4 percent in afterhours trading.
+Investors did not relish the Disney Plus news, sending the stock price down 4 percent in after-hours trading.

 Disney also raised monthly prices from $6.99 to $7.99 recently, but executives say that has not led to “churn” — financial-speak for people unsubscribing.
 Disney chief financial officer Christine McCarthy told analysts the company is still on track for a projected 230 million to 260 million Disney Plus subscribers by 2024.

-A return to outdoor entertainment normalcy is critical for Disney, which has been hammered by quarantines and consumer caution since the pandemic began to spread in March 2020 and it saw its net profits drop from $2.1 billion to just $29 million.
+A return to outdoor entertainment normalcy is critical for Disney, which has been hammered by quarantines and consumer caution since the pandemic began to spread in March 2020 and reported its net profits dropped from $2.1 billion to just $29 million.

-Theme parks are key to that: in the first three months of 2019, parks accounted for more than 40 percent of the company’s total revenue.
+Theme parks are key to that: In the first three months of 2019, parks accounted for more than 40 percent of the company’s total revenue.

 The theme-park and theater prospects are expected to be boosted by the CDC’s announcement Thursday that inoculated Americans can remove their masks in many indoor situations.
 Americans continue to get vaccinated — nearly 150 million have received at least one shot.